Data Viz

 Hop in a car and drive to Saturn and you’d emit less greenhouse gas than five large hospitals in Chicago put together in a year.
 From Earth, that’s somewhere between a 746 million mile trip and a billion mile one - and depending on the fuel efficiency of your car, you’d still have some gas left in the tank before you emitted more greenhouse gasses than these five hospitals.

 Environmental movements aren’t built around the image of energy intensive, greenhouse gas emitting hospitals.
-You’re more likely to think of cars,
+You’re more likely to think of cars, planes and smokestacks: these are typically the problems that environmentalists and policymakers invoke when they talk about addressing climate change.

 But despite accounting for less than two percent of commercial floor space, hospitals are responsible for eight percent of the nation’s greenhouse gas emissions, according to Melissa Baker, Vice President of Technical Solutions at the U.S. Green Building Council.